zacanger/niddesa/text/generated-translations/cullaniddesa/23-chinese-google.md

 excellence, immeasurable, no resentment, and no malice, and live in the whole world.
-The heart of sadness...(slightly) the heart of walking with joy...(slightly) the heart of walking with peace...the heart that is vast, outstanding, immeasurable, free of resentment, and malicious And stay.”
+The heart of sadness...(slightly) the heart of walking with joy...(slightly) the heart of walking with peace...the heart that is vast, outstanding, immeasurable, free of resentment, and malicious And stay."
 To do it in time, be kind, compassionate, joyful, calm and liberating.

 "Not opposed by all worldly opponents": In the state of being practised in